 Hi there!
 I’m Melissa.
 I am wife to Stacy and homeschooling mom to six amazing children.
+Here I hope to provide resources and encouragement that help moms of large busy families accomplish more every day!

 I absolutely believe that every child deserves a family, so I am passionate about adoption, especially of medically fragile and special needs children.
 I spend time advocating for this cause in my community and online.